jedrzejginter/the-calculator-app/readme.md

 To run this app, follow these steps:

-1. Clone the repository: `git clone https://github.com/monterail/mckinsey-calculator-app.git mckinsey-calculator-app`
+1. Clone the repository: `git clone https://github.com/monterail/the-calculator-app.git the-calculator-app`
-2. Navigate to the project directory: `cd mckinsey-calculator-app`
+2. Navigate to the project directory: `cd the-calculator-app`
 3. Install the dependencies: `npm install`
 4. Run the app: `npm run dev`